Dancing with the Stars (American TV series) season 13: Week 7: Halloween Week

 Each couple performed one unlearned dance and a team dance.
 Couples are listed in the order they performed.

 Week 8: Instant Choreography Week

-Each couple performed two unlearned dances.
+Each couple performed two unlearned dances, one of which was the jive.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 Each couple performed two unlearned dances, one of which was the Argentine tango, and a cha-cha-cha relay.
 Couples are listed in the order they performed.

-Week 10: Finals
+Week 10: Finale

-On the first night, each couple performed two dances, one of which was a freestyle.
-On the second night, each couple performed one dance before the third-place couple was announced.
-The two remaining couples faced off and performed a samba.
+On the first night, the three couples performed two dances: a redemption dance selected by one of the judges, which was a style they had already performed earlier in the competition, and their freestyle routine.
+On the second night, each couple performed their favorite dance of the season, after which the couple with the lowest combined scores was eliminated.
+The two remaining couples then competed in a samba relay.
 Couples are listed in the order they performed.